kartonfarkas/api_docs/source/integrations/iframe/iframe.rst

 Checklist
 ---------

-We have created a checklist regarding the required information to enable an iframe integration for your convenience.
+We have created a checklist regarding the required information to enable the Single Sign-On for your convenience.
 Please send the following information to your contact person:

 * The name of your service